twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt02-26-knowledge-and-doubt%zh.rst

 T1

 Investigation of things and phenomena seems like the knowledge and developing doubt.
 Knowledge can make a decision but doubt can’t, and the mind becomes like a fork road (Two states of mind and can’t make decision).
 It becomes doubt without the power or ability to think so that you must approach a teacher.
 Both knowledge and doubt have the nature of investigation in similarity.
 Doubt comes in for the hindrance of contemplation of impermanence.
 If it’s arising, then contemplate it.
 Destroy it with knowledge.
 (Talking about the 8-doubts).
 Vicikicchā is ignorance (avijjā).
 It can be a hindrance for the realization of Dhamma.
-It's quite different between "doing the practice" and "without the practice" after investigation.
+It's quite different between "doing the practice with investigation" and "without its practice".
 Knowledge does the job after investigation and not becoming doubt.
 If you have doubt, approaching a teacher and clear up the doubt.
 If we don’t have faith in the truth of the teaching, these teachings will disappear first (He gave an example of doubt.).
 I am practicing quite a long time now.
 Why have I still not realized the dhamma yet?
 In reality defilements come in and the yogi doesn’t know it and has doubt.
 Only you can clear up all the defilements come in and will realize the Dhamma.

 ------